Leave this site

 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

-If you see or hear something that doesn’t seem right or causes you concern, we want you to tell us about it.
+If you see or hear something that doesn’t feel right or causes concern, please tell us.
+Your information could help protect others or prevent a crime.

-If you aren't sure if what you have seen or heard should be reported as a crime, our online form will help.
-Remember if a crime is happening now and someone is in immediate danger, call 999.
+If you're unsure whether it should be reported as a crime, our online form can guide you.
+If a crime is happening right now or someone is in immediate danger, call 999.

 The information you give us, along with your details is confidential.
 We have specialist officers who process the information that comes into us.
 Giving your details is helpful as our specialist officers can contact you if they need to.